gbalan-microej/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 Custom MicroEJ Format
 =====================

 As mentionned upper (:ref:`section_image_display_raw` and :ref:`section_image_gpu_raw`), the MicroEJ format can be enriched by notions specific to the platform (and often to the GPU the platform is using).
-The generated file stays a MicroEJ file format, usable by the Image Core.
+The generated file stays a MicroEJ file format, usable by the Image Renderer.
 Additionally, the file becomes compatible with the platform constraints.

 1. Open image generator extension project.
 2. Create a subclass of ``com.microej.tool.ui.generator.BufferedImageLoader`` (to be able to load standard images) or create an implementation of interface ``com.microej.tool.ui.generator.MicroUIRawImageGeneratorExtension`` (to load custom images).